Best EKG Technician Schools in Louisiana

 Electrocardiograph technicians are part of the larger cardiovascular technologist and technician category tracked by the U.S. Bureau of Labor Statistics.
 Employment in this field is expected to stay steady with opportunities opening as experienced workers retire or move into other roles.

 Many EKG Techs use the role as a stepping stone to other healthcare jobs, such as cardiovascular technologist, medical assistant, or nursing.
-This makes it a smart entry point if you're considering a healthcare career path but want to start working quickly.
+This makes it a smart entry point if you’re considering a healthcare career path but want to apply for roles upon completion.

 • Stay organized: Keep a study schedule and practice your skills in lab sessions.